 Pleural abnormalities are common in those who worked with asbestos.
 But they’re also common in family members of these workers who carried asbestos fibers home on their clothes.

 Conditions affecting the chest cavity usually occur anywhere from 10-30 years after exposure.

 Studies done on workers exposed to asbestos – and particularly those struggling with asbestosis – indicate that their immune system function is reduced.
 Though there’s an element of the “chicken or the egg” in this situation.

 It’s still uncertain if the changes in immune function are the cause or the result of asbestosis.
 To be fair, workers exposed to asbestos who haven’t developed asbestosis showed only a mildly depressed immune function.
 Or no change at all.

 5. Retroperitoneal Fibrosis

 Retroperitoneal fibrosis is a rare condition where a fibrous mass develops behind the membrane that lines the abdominal cavity.
 This can eventually result in kidney failure.

 Though studies are new with this condition, a recent control study found there is reason to believe that asbestos exposure could be a causal factor.

 There’s no reason to expose yourself to asbestos.
 You’re not only putting your life at risk, but the lives of those around you.

-And for more interesting news stories on health and wellness, keep checking back with our health blog.
+And for more interesting news stories on health and wellness, keep checking back with our health news section.